sphinx-doc/alabaster/README.rst

 * Allow configuring a custom Github banner image (instead of simply toggling a default on or off).
 Thanks to Nicola Iarocci for the original patch.
 * Explicitly note Python version support in the README and ``setup.py``.
+* Update Github button image link to use the newly-available HTTPS version of the URL; this helps prevent errors on doc pages served via HTTPS.
+Thanks to Gustavo Narea for the report.

 0.6.3 (2015-01-19)